orange-barney/MPI-Prefix-Sum/README.md

 a parallel implementation for calculating the prefix sum of an array using MPI.

 files:
-code.c contains the code.
+code.c contains the code
-test.c (to test the the parallel implementaion result) myInput.txt has a randomly generated array of size 2^20 with values between 1 and 5 inclusive.
+test.c to test the the parallel implementaion result myInput.txt has a randomly generated array of size 2^20 with values between 1 and 5 inclusive

 compile: mpicc code code.c
 run: qsubmpi code numOfCores inputFile.txt